 What are the best gifts for tweens?

-The best gifts for 9- to 12-year-olds are those chosen thoughtfully to support their growth, foster independence, and reflect their evolving interests.
+The best gifts for 9- to 12-year-olds are thoughtful choices that support growth, spark independence, and celebrate who these kids are becoming.

-Gift-giving for tweens doesn’t have to be like that.
+Gift-giving for tweens doesn’t have to be a Rolodex of social media trends.

 Is this list divided by gender?